BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Scotus.md

 - we do not necessarily will happiness
 - Freedom is supposed to provide appropriate grounds for praise and blame; hence Scotus complains that an intellectualist account makes sin non-blameworthy by reducing it to cognitive error.
 - He argues for both voluntarism and rationalism
+- As we have understood Scotus, he holds an externalist view about the relation between the grasp of moral principles and motivation.